Harrison West: Land use and zoning

 The majority of Harrison West is residential, but more recently, efforts have been made to expand on and add variety to the neighborhood's land us and zoning.
 In September 2005, the council adopted the Harrison West Plan.
 It originally served as a revision of the Harrison West Reach Section of the Columbus Riverfront Vision Plan, but ended up becoming the neighborhood's own, first-ever official community plan.
-The Harrison West Plan recommended that the neighborhood continue the development patterns that gave Harrison West its unique character, and in addition, more residential development, retail development, office and light industrial development, and parkland were all been proposed.
+The Harrison West Plan recommended that the neighborhood continue the development patterns that gave Harrison West its unique character, and in addition, more residential development, retail development, office and light industrial development, and parkland were all proposed.
 The Harrison West Plan was implemented to ensure that the neighborhood could retain its charm and character, but could also continue to be regarded as one of Columbus's most vibrant and desirable neighborhoods.

 Harrison West Society

 In response to the decline of the neighborhood in the 1970s, unscrupulous landlords, and mass demolition of housing, the residents of Harrison West organized the Harrison West Society “to preserve and improve the neighborhood” and to “broaden the appreciation of ethnic and social heritage with friendly contact.”
 When a shopping mall was proposed to be developed in the neighborhood, the Society worked to turn the proposal back.
 This started a new era in Harrison West that promoted public and private investment and a sense of community, which gave the neighborhood a chance to recover and thrive.

 The Harrison West Society continues today as a nonprofit civic association, and in the last decade, it has made many improvements to the neighborhood.
 Some examples of work they have done are planting street trees, securing architectural improvements to the Third Avenue bridge, establishing four community parks (Wheeler Park, Harrison Park, Side-by-Side Park, and Harrison West Park), pushing for traffic calming measures to protect pedestrians, hosting potlucks and other social events, arranging improved alley and street lighting, organizing a public art project, sponsoring zoning changes, helping to shape a comprehensive plan, and working to reduce crime.